Meaux Cathedral: History

+Architecture

 Because of its construction period, the design of the cathedral encompasses several periods of Gothic architecture.
 The cathedral rises to a height of 48 meters; inside, the vaults at the choir rise to 33 meters.
 The interior ornamentation is noted for its smoothness, and the space for its overall luminosity.
-The cathedral contains a famous organ, built in the 17th century.
+The cathedral also contains a famous organ, built in the 17th century.

-In September 1916, on the second anniversary of the First Battle of the Marne a service of thanksgiving was held. celebrating the French victory.